opqdonut/haskell-exercises/README.md

 computer – making these exercises great for self-study.

-The exercises don't really include any reading material, so you should study some Haskell tutorial, e.g. Learn You A Haskell For Great Good![1] while working on the exercises.
+The exercises don't really include any reading material, so you should study some Haskell tutorial, e.g. [Learn You A Haskell For Great Good!]( http://learnyouahaskell.com/) while working on the exercises.

 If bump into an exercise that talks about terms you don't understand, look them up in a tutorial or google them!
 The exercises are meant to